doeixd/combi-router/README.md

 // /dashboard/users/123 <- userRoute
 ```

-**Why extend instead of redefine?** When you change the base route, all extended routes automatically update.
+**Why extend?** When you change the base route (e.g., to `/admin`), all extended routes automatically update.
 Your route structure mirrors your application structure.

 ### Adding Behavior with Higher-Order Functions

-Routes can be enhanced with additional behavior using **higher-order functions**.
-These are functions that take a route and return an enhanced version:
+Enhance routes with additional behavior using `pipe()` and higher-order functions:

 ```typescript
 import { meta, loader, layout, pipe } from 'combi-router';